Kaossolver/Bramble/README.md

-# Bramble
+# Briar
-This is for our Bramble Game for the Makeathon competition
+This is for our game for the Makeathon competition, Briar